squirrels-nest/squirrels-docs/docs/tutorial/testapi.md

-# Activate the REST APIs & Test
+# Test the REST APIs

 In the `weather_by_time` datasets folder, go into `context.py` and replace the body of the `main` function to: